Red EyeRed EyeRed EyeRed EyeRed Eye

 Mission

-Red Eye is a vital artistic hearth supporting liberatory investigation, tending voices from periphery and emergent futurisms, weaving constellations across experiences and geographies.
-Seeing ourselves as a vital part of the many iterative ecologies in the Twin Cities, Red Eye offers sites for communal dreaming, foregrounds visceral knowing, and advocates for systemic transformation, healing with the land through performance and art making.
+Red Eye is a vital artistic hearth where experimental performance and art-making flourish.
+We support artists pursuing liberatory investigation, tending voices from periphery and emergent futurisms, weaving creative constellations across experiences and geographies.
+As a vital part of the Twin Cities' many iterative artistic ecologies, Red Eye offers sites for communal dreaming through performance, foregrounds visceral knowing in art-making, and creates space for artistic works that envision systemic transformation and healing with the land.

-Red Eye cultivates vital developmental opportunities, incubating practices and making space for all of us to navigate our own creative constellations.
-Grounded in resource stewardship, reciprocity, and radical discernment, Red Eye operates as a platform for multi-faceted contemporary performance communities—a space for profound shared densities that ignite connections between people, practices, and felt propositions for new worlds.
+Red Eye cultivates developmental opportunities for artists, incubating experimental practices and making space for all of us to navigate our own creative constellations.
+Through residencies, performances, and collaborative projects, we support multi-faceted contemporary performance communities.
+Grounded in resource stewardship, reciprocity, and radical discernment, Red Eye operates as a platform where artistic practice becomes a space for profound shared densities—igniting connections between people, creative practices, and felt propositions for new worlds that emerge through the transformative power of performance and art.

 Values